fr4iser90/NCC-HackathonManager/docs/ai/rules/coding-standards.md

 # Coding Standards

-> **Note:** All build and test commands should be run inside the Nix shell environment.
-Use:
+> **Note:** All build and test commands are executed autonomously by the AI inside the Nix shell environment.
+The AI never instructs the user to run commands.
 >
 > ```sh
 > nix-shell